fleetdm/fleet/handbook/engineering/README.md

 #### Create release QA issue

 Next, create a new GitHub issue using the [Release QA template](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=&projects=&template=smoke-tests.md&title=).
 Add the release version to the title, and assign the quality assurance members of the [MDM](https://fleetdm.com/handbook/company/development-groups#mdm-group) and [CX](https://fleetdm.com/handbook/company/development-groups#customer-experience-group) product groups.

+### Merging during the freeze period

+We merge bug fixes and documentation changes during the freeze period, but we do not merge other code changes.
+This minimizes code churn and helps ensure a stable release.
+To merge a bug fix, you must first unfreeze the PR in [Merge Freeze](https://app.mergefreeze.com/installations/3704/branches), and click the "Unfreeze 1 pull request" text link.

+It is sometimes necessary to delay the release to allow time to complete partially merged feature work.
+In these cases, an exception process must be followed before merging during the freeze period.

+1. The engineer requesting the feature work merge exception during freeze notifies their Engineering Manager.
+2. The Engineering Manager notifies the QA lead for the product group and the [release ritual DRI](https://fleetdm.com/handbook/engineering#rituals).
+3. The Engineering Manager, QA lead, and [release ritual DRI](#rituals) must all approve the feature work PR before it is unfrozen and merged.

 ### Release day